JoeMWatson/JoeMWatson.github.io/_pages/about.md

 {:/}
 I recently completed my Master's in Infomration Engineering at the Unviersity of Cambridge.
 I'm currently helping [Cambridge Medical Robotics](http://murmure.org/.html) carry out their awesome work and learn how to do proper engineering in the process.

-My research interests lie in carrying out visumotor tasks autonomously, understanding and operating in unstructured environments.
-As a result I am very intereseted in control theory, deep learning, reinforcement learning and computer vision.
-My creative work is somewhat similar, where I am interested in balancing order and disorder aesthetically.
+My research interests lie in carrying out visumotor tasks autonomously, understanding and operating in unstructured environments, so I'm into control theory, deep learning, reinforcement learning and computer vision.
+My creative work is somewhat similar, balancing order and disorder aesthetically.

 If you have any questions please feel free to get in touch.
 ---